suiji/Arborist/README.md

 ### News/Changes
+- New command 'rfTrain' decouples the training task from the compound format/sample/train/validate task performed by 'rfArb'.
+- New option 'keyedFrame' accesses prediction columns by name, bypassing the requirement that training and prediction frames have the same column ordering.
+In addition to arbitrary ordering, the prediction frame may include columns not appearing at training.
 - Meinshausen's forest-wide weights are computed by 'forestWeight' command.
-- Prediction records final node indices of tree walks when invoked with 'indexing=TRUE'.
+- Prediction records final node indices of tree walks, invocable under 'indexing=TRUE'.
 - Training ignores missing predictor values, splitting over appropriately reduced subnodes.
 - Quantile estimation supports both leaf and nonterminal (i.e., trap-and-bail) prediction modes.
 - Prediction and validiation support large (> 32 bits) observation counts.
 - Support for training more than 2^32 observations may be enabled by recompiling.
-- New option 'keyed' identifies predictors by name, rather than position within frame.
 - New option 'impPermute' introduces permutation-based variable importance.

 Correctness and runtime errors are addressed as received.
 With reproducible test cases, repairs are typically uploaded to GitHub within several days.